 Not surprisingly, cells that require the most energy - such as the brain, heart, skeletal muscles and the eye - contain the most mitochondria.
 Mitochondria have their own DNA and RNA, so can replicate and boost their numbers in response to increased energy demands of the cell, such as after repeated muscle contraction.

 A word about free radicals – they might be free, but they can be costly.

-If the mitochondrial wall is damaged, this machinery can be exposed to free radical damage.
+If the inner mitochondrial membrane or outer mitochondrial membrane wall is damaged, this machinery can be exposed to free radical damage.
 This causes wear and tear and can lead to less energy being produced.
 To make matters worse, if the mitochondrial wall is compromised, some free radicals can leak into the cell and damage the delicate equipment within it.

-The good news is that mitochondria are clever: they stack themselves with a naturally-produced antioxidant called CoQ10 and use it to line the mitochondrial walls with a defensive barrier.
+The good news is that mitochondria are clever: they stack themselves with a naturally-produced antioxidant called CoQ10 and use it to line the inner membrane and outer membrane of mitochondrial walls with a defensive barrier.
 This helps to neutralize the destructive free radicals and minimizes any negative impact on energy production, as well as potential damage to the cells.